Wednesday, January 11, 2012

 This are the ones invited.
 “Blessed are those who are invited to the marriage supper of the Lamb” (Revelation 19:9).
-The man purpose of the wedding feast is “ worship and praising God” for all that He has done.
+The main purpose of the wedding feast is “ worship and praising God” for all that He has done.
 Jeremiah 33:11 'the voice of joy and the voice of gladness, the voice of the bridegroom and the voice of the bride, the voice of those who will say: "Praise the LORD of hosts, For the LORD is good, For His mercy endures forever" and of those who will bring the sacrifice of praise into the house of the LORD.
 For I will cause the captives of the land to return as at the first,' says the LORD

-In his vision in John saw and heard the heavenly multitudes praising God because the wedding feast of the Lamb the "marriage supper"—was about to begin.
+In his vision John saw and heard the heavenly multitudes praising God because the wedding feast of the Lamb the "marriage supper"—was about to begin.
 Revelation.
-19:6-9 And I heard, as it were, the voice of a great multitude and as the sound of many waters and as the sound of mighty peals of thunder, saying, "Hallelujah!
+19:6-9 And I heard, as it were, the voice of a great multitude, and as the sound of many waters, and as the sound of mighty peals of thunder, saying, "Hallelujah!
 For the Lord our God, the Almighty reigns.
 Let us rejoice and be glad and give the glory to Him, for the marriage of the Lamb has come and His bride has made herself ready."
 And it was given to her to clothe herself in fine linen, bright and clean; for the fine linen is the righteous acts of the saints.
-And he said to me, "Write, `Blessed are those who are invited to the marriage supper of the Lamb.'"
+And he said to me, "Write, blessed are those who are invited to the marriage supper of the Lamb.'"
 And he said to me, "These are the true words of God."

-There is another very important point that is often over looked about the Marriage Supper of the Lamb.
+There is another very important point that is often overlooked about the Marriage Supper of the Lamb.
 There are three phases to the marriage supper itself.
 First, a marriage contract between the parents of the bride and the bridegroom.
 The bridegroom would pay a dowry to the parents of the bride.
 This was called the betrothal period, what we would today call the engagement.

 The second step usually occurred a year later, when the bridegroom, accompanied by his male friends, went to the house of the bride at midnight with a torchlight parade through the streets.
 The bride would be ready with her maidens, and they would join the parade that would end up at the bridegroom's home.

 The third phase was the Marriage Supper of the Lamb itself, as illustrated Revelation.
 19:6-9 What John visioned the wedding feast of the Lamb (Jesus Christ) and His bride (the Church) in its “ third phase, the implication is the first two phases leading up to the Marriage Supper had already taken place.”
-So there no way Revelation was written after AD 70 when bridegroom came for his bride.
+So there no way Revelation was written after AD 70 when the bridegroom came for his bride.